SaschaHeyer/Named-Entity-Recognition/documentation/step-3-upload-dataset.md

 ## Upload dataset
 This repository contains the dataset which is used for this example.
 Our preprocess component needs access to this dataset.
 We archive this by uploading the dataset to a Google Cloud Storage.

-Navigat to the folder `/data/` and run the following command:
+Navigate to the folder `/data/` and run the following command:

 ```bash
 gsutil cp ner.csv gs://${BUCKET}/data/ner.csv